KARAN-D05/Gate-Level-Perceptron/README.md

 # 🔍 Gate Level Perceptron
+- This project constructs a self-learning pattern recognition engine using discrete logic gates.
+Evolving from strict boolean matching to score-based adaptive decision-making to eventually a Hardware perceptron.

-- Implements a hardware-level binary classifier, transitioning from strict Boolean matching to threshold-based decision logic, laying the foundation for feedback-driven adaptive learning and generalization.
+- Implements a hardware-level binary classifier, transitioning from strict Boolean matching to threshold-based decision logic, laying the foundation for feedback-driven adaptive learning and a pre-requisite for generalization.

-- Early versions evolved into a strictly logical pattern relation analyzer using strict boolean logic.

-- Subsequent iterations introduced popcount aggregation and threshold-based decisions, enabling noise tolerance and approximate pattern recognition.

 <p align="center">
   <img src="Detector_v1.0/images/Block-Diagram.png" alt="Block Diagram" width="1500">
 </p>